 A process and organization design project was taken on to better align the function with strategic plan goals and increase employee engagement.
 Working with the senior client leader, Jabian:

-- Defined processes, including integrating strategic planning on the front-end and measuring impact and adjusting the back-end,
+- Defined processes, including integrating strategic planning on the front-end, measuring impact, and adjusting the back-end

 Organization Overview and Mapping

 Change Management Plan

 Through the process and organization design work, the nonprofit saw:

 - Clearer expectations for performance, improved career paths, and increasing individual employee engagement

 - Identification of low-value programs to stop or transition out, and high-value programs on which to dedicate more resources

 - Activities in “run” mode transitioned to more junior resources, freeing up senior resources to focus on more strategic work

 - Movement away from a mindset of “this is how it’s always been done” to one of continuous improvement